The benefits of taking medicinal mushroom supplements for all body systems are huge!

 Potential side effects of medicinal mushroom supplements.

 Are there side effects to taking mushrooms or eating them?
-Everyone is so unique, as bioenergetic testing shows, and there can be some issues in taking mushrooms or even eating culinary mushrooms.
-Upset to the Digestive System is one issue that can arise, if you are not used to eating mushrooms.
-Certain species of mushrooms can increase bleeding, and if you are on specific medications you should check with your prescribing care practitioner, for any interactions.
+Everyone is unique, as bioenergetic testing reveals, and there can be some issues associated with taking mushrooms or even consuming culinary mushrooms.
+Upset of the Digestive System is one issue that can arise if you are not used to eating mushrooms.
+Certain species of mushrooms can increase bleeding, and if you are on specific medications, you should check with your prescribing care practitioner for any interactions.

-In the quest of creating balanced health, we always advocate for double checking the safety of ay supplement while pregnant or breastfeeding.
+In the quest for creating balanced health, we always advocate for double-checking the safety of any supplement while pregnant or breastfeeding.
 Some people experience dry mouth from the powdered form of mushroom supplements.

 DISCLAIMER: These services are designed for educational purposes only and are not intended to serve as medical advice.
 The information provided on this site and in reports should not be used for diagnosing or treating any health problem or disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem or need medical attention, you should consult your healthcare provider.